Employers: Why your worker’s work schedule is important and how to report it

 Text

-The Saskatchewan Workers’ Compensation Board (WCB) requires wage information from an injured worker’s employer to provide earnings loss (also called wage-loss) benefits (PRO 06/2016).
+The Saskatchewan Workers’ Compensation Board (WCB) requires wage information from a worker’s employer to provide earnings loss (also called wage-loss) benefits (PRO 06/2016).
 We use a worker’s wage base to calculate all earnings loss payments.
-The information an employer provides can impact the amount the injured worker receives for the time lost from work for their injury.
+The information an employer provides can impact the amount the worker receives for the time lost from work for their injury.
 The WCB pays earnings loss benefits based on the schedule at the time of first earnings loss.

 • The regular rate of pay earned by the worker at the start of earnings loss.